Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 |vent hole||See breather hole (definition 1).|

 (also Burp Pen) Eversharp’s name for two pen models (Ventura and Slim Ventura) introduced in 1953 to supersede the Symphony series; the last significant Eversharp line before Parker purchased Eversharp in 1957.
-The Slim Ventura was the more streamlined, with its nib tapered toward the point.
+The Slim Ventura (shown below, upper) was the more streamlined, with its nib tapered toward the point, and it featured a well-designed breather-tube squeeze filler (U.S. Patent No 2,749,883, by Raymond L. Dostert) instead of the Flip-Fill lever used by the standard Ventura (below, lower).
 Ventura advertisements pictured a baby and said that the pen’s Jet-O-Matic filler “burped” the pen to expel excess air during filling, thereby ensuring that it would not do so (expelling ink) while in use.
 This advertising gave rise to the nickname “Burp Pen” and may have been detrimental to the pen’s sales.
+See also Flip-Fill.

 |Venus||See American (definition 2).|